moveability/moveability/README.md

 [![Project Status:
 Concept](http://www.repostatus.org/badges/latest/concept.svg)](http://www.repostatus.org/#concept)

-# moveability: Forget walkability, i wanna skate
+# moveability: walkability and cycleability metrics for global cities

 ## Warning: Currently experimental only

-Infrastructure to calculate comprehensive moveability statistics for a nominated city.
+Open-source engine to calculate comprehensive moveability statistics for a global cities.
 Moveability is intended to connote any means by which people might actively move thenselves, primarily implying walking and cycling, but also potentially skating, scootering, wheelchairing, or any other conceivable form of active transport.

-Currently concept-only demo only calculates walkability (and doesn’t even do that properly just yet, but it will soon enough …)

 ## Usage